andkov/Longitudinal_Models_of_Religiosity_NLSY97/Data/Derive_dsL_from_Extract.md

 Finally, we output the created clean dataset **dsL** as a .cvs file.
 Also, it is saved in an .rds format, native to R, which preserves factor levels, not saved in .csv.
-This report is the most computation and time consuming, so it is typically omitted from the reproduction cycle.
-Instead, from now on, the initial point of departure for data projects will be an import of **dsL.rds** file produced by this report.
+This report is computation and time costly, so it is typically omitted from the reproduction cycle.
+Instead, from now on, the initial point of departure for data projects will be the import of **dsL.rds** file produced by this report.

     pathdsL <- file.path(getwd(),"Data/Derived/dsL.csv")
     write.csv(dsL,pathdsL,  row.names=FALSE)